zowe/docs-site/docs/user-guide/api-mediation/configuration-single-sign-on-user.md

 :::info**Roles:** system programmer, system administrator, security administrator
 :::

-As a system programmer or system administrator, you can customize API ML with respect to how does it handle the authentication towards clients such as CLI and/or users.
-The usage of the following methods limit the amount of times the user actually uses credentials to access the API Mediation Layer.
+As a system programmer or system administrator, you can customize the way API ML handles authentication towards clients such as CLI and/or users.
+Usage of the following methods limits the frequency the user is reqired to use credentials to access API Mediation Layer.

-* You can use API Mediation Layer to generate, validate, and invalidate a Personal Access Token (PAT) that can enable access to tools such as VCS without having to use credentials of a specific person.
+* One method to minimize the frequency of entering credentials is to use API Mediation Layer to generate, validate, and invalidate a Personal Access Token (PAT).
+This method enables access to tools such as VCS without having to use credentials of a specific person.
 The use of PAT does not require storing mainframe credentials as part of the automation configuration on a server during application development on z/OS.

  For more information, see [Using a Personal Access Token (PAT)](./api-mediation/api-mediation-personal-access-token).